 But that doesn’t mean everything is amazing in this city and there are plenty of downsides that most visitors won’t be aware of.

 Like the near-constant crowds that become body-squashingly huge in the summer, or the impenetrable dreary fog that rolls in when the rest of the country is bathed in sunshine, or the wallet-destroying prices of pretty much everything on The Royal Mile.

-But when the clouds lift and the tourists disperse the city blossoms into one of the most glorious places on earth.
+But when the clouds lift and the tourists disperse the city blossoms into one of the best cities on earth.

 It’s a city that has more green spaces than any other in the UK, where spectacular whisky and food can be found on every street and where the best historic attractions – bar none – can all be found within an easy walk of the city centre.

-And that’s not to mention the world-class shopping, the friendly locals and the fact that due to its location it makes a great base from which to explore the rest of Scotland.
+And that’s not to mention the world-class shopping, the friendly locals and the fact that due to its location it makes a great base to explore the rest of Scotland.